exasol/sqlalchemy-exasol/README.rst

 How to get started
 ------------------

-Currently sqlalchemy-exasol supports multiple dialects.
+Currently, sqlalchemy-exasol supports multiple dialects.
 The core difference being if the dialect is :code:`odbc` or :code:`websocket` based.

 Generally, we advise to use the websocket based Dialect, because odbc